ampproject/amphtml/DEVELOPING.md

 If the origin resource is on HTTPS, the URLs are http://localhost:8000/max/s/output.jsbin.com/pegizoq/quiet and http://localhost:8000/min/s/output.jsbin.com/pegizoq/quiet

-#### A4A envelope
+### A4A envelope

-AMP ships with a local A4A envelope for testing local and production AMP documents with the local JS version.
+If you are working on AMP 4 Ads (A4A), you can use the local A4A envelope for testing local and production AMP documents with the local JS version.

 A4A can be run either of these two modes: